Why Don’t Birds and Squirrels Get Electrocuted on Power Lines?

 Why Don’t Birds Setting on Power Lines Get Electrocuted?

 We mentioned many times that electricity is our best friend as well as a worst enemy.
 If you give it a chance to kill you, remember that it will never disappoint you.
-It means, only sparkies and professional electrical engineers can play even with naked wires who know very well that how to control and manage our friend/enemy (electricity).
+It means, only sparkies and professional electrical engineers can play even with naked wires who know very well how to control and manage our friend/enemy (electricity).
 But my friend, what about birds setting and squirrels running on the live power lines carrying high voltage levels?
 Lets see below how does this happen?

 Birds and Squirrels on Power Lines